AmirShaikh-aprofile/Daily_Training_updates/AZ-103/Service Details.md

 Proximitry placement groups - The VM are created in nerby hardware for bettter networ performance Azure Web App Service - the entire physhical and virtual infra takes care by the MS Azure Web app slots - It will create same app staing slot and for newer version of application then we can swap the to production and stgin as per need
+App service autoscaling - we can scale manually(Standard) and automatically(premium pan) as per need